rupeshs/diffusionmagic/Readme.md

 ` ./start.sh`

 ### How to install and run on Mac (Not tested)
+Ensure the following prerequisites.
+#### prerequisites
+- Mac computer with Apple silicon (M1/M2) hardware.
+- macOS 12.6 or later (13.0 or later recommended).

-Follow the steps to install and run the Diffusion magic on Linux.
+Follow the steps to install and run the Diffusion magic on Mac (Apple Silicon M1/M2).
- - Make `install-mac.sh` executable, run the following command:
+ - Run the following command:
   `chmod +x install-mac.sh`
 - Run the  `install-mac.sh` script.
 `./install-mac.sh`